 When Can You Transition The Baby To A Regular Stroller Seat?

 Once your baby can lift their head without help and keep it upright for a certain period, you can turn the reclined seat of the stroller to a seating position.
-It is important to help your baby develop their gross motor skills to reach these milestones.
+You could also incorporate gross motor activities for infants to help your baby reach their milestones.

 What Should You Consider When Buying A Stroller?

-• The maneuverabilityiXQuality of being easy to move and direct. of the stroller, both with and without extra weight
+- The maneuverabilityiQuality of being easy to move and direct. of the stroller, both with and without extra weight

 Check the product description, manufacturer’s instructions, and product details to ensure the stroller suits your baby’s height, weight, and age.
 It is advisable to purchase only such baby gear that is built following the recommended pediatric guidelines for stroller use and safety.